projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 :ref:`intel_gvt_ops_interface` ``emulate_cfg_write`` to emulate the vGPU PCI config space write:

 #.
-If it's BAR0 (GTTMMIO) write, turn on/off GTTMMIO trap, according to
+If it is BAR0 (GTTMMIO) write, turn on/off GTTMMIO trap, according to
    the write value.
 #.
-If it's BAR1 (Aperture) write, maps/unmaps vGPU's aperture to its
+If it is BAR1 (Aperture) write, maps/unmaps vGPU's aperture to its
    corresponding part in the host's aperture.
 #.
 Otherwise, write to the virtual PCI configuration space of the vGPU.

-pci configure space read scenario
+PCI configure space read scenario
 =================================

 Call sequence is almost the same as the write scenario above,